 Direct all requests and inquiries regarding access to San Quentin to the California Department of Corrections Communications Office in Sacramento which is responsible for all media credentials.

 Up to seventeen (17) news media representatives may be selected to witness the execution as a pool for all media.
-Positions are designated for Associated Press, United Press International, the Orange County Register, Los Angeles Times, San Diego Union Tribune, San Francisco Chronicle, and Sacramento Bee.
-Two newspaper positions will be chosen at random from California newspapers with daily circulation of 100,000 and above who apply.
+Positions are designated for Associated Press, United Press International, the Riverside Press Enterprise, San Bernardino Sun, Los Angeles Times, San Diego Union Tribune, San Francisco Chronicle and Sacramento Bee.
+One newspaper position will be chosen at random from California newspapers with daily circulation of 100,000 and above who apply.
 Eight broadcast news positions will be selected at random from California radio and television stations holding a Federal Communications Commission (FCC) license to broadcast who apply.

 In anticipation that interest may exceed space, pool arrangements will be necessary for video/audio feeds, and still photos.
 The pool will be limited to two television camera operators, two still photographers, and one audio engineer.

 Broadcast microwave and satellite vans and their support personnel will be permitted in a parking lot adjacent to the In-Service Training (IST) building.
 Space is limited to about 30 vehicles, including an electrical power generator and a catering truck.
-Priority will be given to broadcast media sending "live" reports serving viewers in the Orange County area and multiple stations statewide.
+Priority will be given to broadcast media sending "live" reports serving viewers in Riverside and San Bernardino counties and multiple stations statewide.
 Television vans will be allowed up to four (4) support personnel (engineer, producer, talent, and camera operator) in addition to the reporter for the media center.
 Radio broadcast vans will be allowed three (3) support personnel (engineer, producer, and talent) in addition to the media center reporter.

 1515 S Street, Room 113S